 Our Restated Articles of Incorporation, as amended (the Articles), permit us to issue up to 10.0 million shares of preferred stock.
-Our Board has authorized the issuance of 9.5 million shares of preferred stock, of which there are no shares remaining outstanding as of the date of this Report.
-As a result, our Board could authorize the issuance of additional series of preferred stock in the future, up to a maximum of 500,000 shares, and such preferred stock could grant holders preferred rights to our assets upon liquidation, the right to receive dividends before dividends would be declared to holders of our common stock, and the right to the redemption of such shares, possibly together with a premium, prior to the redemption of the common stock.
+As a result, our Board could authorize the issuance of additional series of preferred stock in the futures and such preferred stock could grant holders preferred rights to our assets upon liquidation, the right to receive dividends before dividends would be declared to holders of our common stock, and the right to the redemption of such shares, possibly together with a premium, prior to the redemption of the common stock.
 In the event and to the extent that we do issue additional preferred stock in the future, the rights of holders of our common stock could be impaired thereby, including without limitation, with respect to liquidation.